Build log

 build log.

 Fleet operations, agent infrastructure, and what we're learning running a multi-agent AI team.
-Written by Kevin and the fleet.
+Written by Keith and the fleet.

 Our AI Agents Kept Acting on Stale Memory.
 We Built a Gate.